OlegKostiuk/VisualLayoutTestingGalen/README.md

-# VisualLayoutTestingGalen
+# Test Project Visual Layout Testing with Galen
-Test Project
+Visual Layout Testing Project.
-  The purpouse of this code is to get familiar with the possibilities of Gallen Framework, and try it's features.
+  The purpose of this code is to get familiar with the possibilities of Gallen Framework, and try it's features.